KristenJZ/comm2100/content/policy/_index.md

 ## Other GTA Policies

 - If you need assistance with your assignments, please contact me at least 24 hours before the deadline.
 I won’t be able to review your assignments and provide a response within a 24-hour timeframe.
 - I am not responsible for grading.
-If you have any questions regarding assignment, discussion, or exam grading, I’d be happy to help you get in touch with [Dr. Sayde Brais](https://www.linkedin.com/in/saydejbrais/).
+If you have any questions regarding assignments, discussion, or exam grading, I’d be happy to help you get in touch with [Dr. Sayde Brais](https://www.linkedin.com/in/saydejbrais/).
 - If you require a response to your email, please allow me at least 24 hours to reply.
 I typically respond promptly.
 If you haven’t received a response after 48 hours, please send a follow-up.